SwiftERM Hyper-personalisation for ecommerce email marketing

 In terms of techniques, many marketers cling to “batch and blast” campaigns that blanket a list of recipients with the same emails regardless of the individual preferences and past behaviour of each customer.
 In addition, untargeted email newsletters remain a marketing mainstay despite declining effectiveness.

 Advanced segmentation features are now standard in marketing automation platforms, but these systems have experienced little market penetration.
-In December of 2014, only 24 per cent of marketers were using marketing automation extensively despite the previously cited resurgence of email and the urgency to personalise consumer interactions.
+In December 2014, only 24 % of marketers were using autonomous marketing which, since the advent of AI, will become standard operating procedure, extensively despite the previously cited resurgence of email and the urgency to personalise consumer interactions.
 These platforms aren’t always the cheapest options, but their capabilities allow marketers to effectively scale segmentation efforts to reduce the all too common spectre of irrelevant emails.

 Predictive personalisation

-The most unappreciated solution at the moment is predictive personalisation which almost entirely obliterates RoR rate.
-If your offer promotions and incentives through your marketing and those products sounds brilliant at first glance to your consumers (if you are good at your job), but then don’t be surprised to have a hike in your rate of returns.
-However when you include predictive personalisation into your marketing, it identifies which products each individual is most likely to buy, and keep, next.
+The most unappreciated solution at the moment is hyper-personalisation which almost entirely obliterates the RoR rate.
+If you offer promotions and incentives through your marketing and those products sound brilliant at first glance to your consumers (if you are good at your job), then don’t be surprised to have a hike in your rate of returns.
+However, when you include hyper-personalisation in your email marketing, it identifies which products each individual is most likely to buy, and keep, next.

-The “and keep” is important because predictive personalisation software has already eliminated what they don’t keep from future selections of offerings.
-The mission critical element is that this is done on an individual customer basis, up close and personal to each and every human-being that makes up your database of customers.
+The “and keep” is important because hyper-personalisation software, the distinctions between which are listed here, has already eliminated what they don’t keep from future selections of offerings.
+The mission-critical element is that this is done on an individual customer basis, up close and personal to every human being that makes up your database.

 Motivation for marketing a business email as spam